 Launch Vehicle Specific Requirements – mainly determine the testing requirements and determine whether specific tests are required or not

-Launch Campaign Specific Requirements and Constraints – typically have a programmatic impact, such as latest access to the spacecraft, and impact the options to be allowed to use higher risks system elements (pyrotechnics, propulsion, etc.)
+Launch Campaign Specific Requirements and Constraints – typically have a programmatic impact, such as the latest access to the spacecraft, and impact the options to be allowed to use higher risks system elements (pyrotechnics, propulsion, etc.)

 Programmatic and Regulatory Requirements and Constraints – sometimes independent of a specific technical implementation, depending on the sponsor, applicable government agencies, etc..
 This includes adherence to national space laws